What affects cost planning for moves in Harlow

 | Route timing | School-run congestion, peak-hour junctions, roadworks, restricted delivery windows | Unpredictable travel or compressed loading slots extend the overall schedule |

 Prices scale with duration because labour is charged by time.
-Two moves with similar distance can differ significantly when one has close parking and a lift, while the other involves a long carry or stairs.
+Two moves with similar distance can differ sharply when one has close parking and a lift while the other involves a long carry or stairs.
 Plan around throughput, not mileage.

 | Move type | Typical time range | What affects duration |